-- 3. Nonresidential Construction: - a.
-New construction and substantial improvement of any commercial, industrial, nonresidential portion of a mixed use or other nonresidential structure in any A1-30, AE and AH zone shall either have the top of the floor structure of the lowest floor, including basement, elevated to twenty four inches (24") above the base flood elevation or, together with attendant utility and sanitary facilities, shall: - (1) Be floodproofed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water; - (2) Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; - (3) Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this article based on their development and/or review of the structural design, specifications and plans.
-Such certifications shall be provided to the official as set forth in subsection 17.88.050D3c(2) of this chapter; - (4) Nonresidential structures that are elevated, not floodproofed, must meet the same standards for space below the lowest floor as described in subsection B2c of this section; and - (5) Applicants floodproofing nonresidential buildings shall be notified that flood insurance premiums will be based on rates that are one foot (1') below the floodproofed level (e.g., a building constructed to the base flood level will be rated as 1 foot below that level). - b.
-All new construction and substantial improvement of nonresidential structures within AO zones shall: - (1) Have the lowest floor (including basement) elevated above the highest adjacent grade at least twenty four inches (24") higher than the depth number specified in feet on the FIRM; or - (2) Together with the attendant utility and sanitary facilities be completely floodproofed to that level to meet the floodproofing standard specified in subsection B3a of this section. - 4.
-Manufactured Homes: All manufactured homes to be placed or substantially improved within zones A1-30, AH, and AE shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is twenty four inches (24") above the base flood elevation and be securely anchored to an adequately anchored foundation system in accordance with the provisions of subsection A1b of this section. - 5.
-Recreational Vehicles: All recreational vehicles to be placed on a site within zones A1-30, AH, and AE shall meet the requirements of subsection B4 of this section, or be placed on the site for less than one hundred eighty (180) consecutive days and be fully licensed and highway ready.
-Aa recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities, and has no permanently attached additions;. - 6.
-Critical Facilities:
+3. Nonresidential Construction:

+- a.
+New construction and substantial improvement of any commercial, industrial, nonresidential portion of a mixed use or other nonresidential structure in any A1-30, AE and AH zone shall either have the top of the floor structure of the lowest floor, including basement, elevated no lower than the Flood Protection Elevation or floodproofed to the Flood Protection Elevation provided that all areas of the structure, together with attendant utility and sanitary facilities, are: - (1) Watertight with walls substantially impermeable to the passage of water; - (2) Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; - (3) Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this article based on their development and/or review of the structural design, specifications and plans.
+Such certifications shall be provided to the Floodplain Administrator as set forth in subsection 17.88.050.D.3.f.(5) of this chapter, along with the operational plan and inspection and maintenance plan; - (4) Nonresidential structures that are elevated, not floodproofed, must meet the same standards for space below the lowest floor as described in subsection B2c of this section; and - (5) Applicants floodproofing nonresidential buildings shall be notified that flood insurance premiums will be based on rates that are one foot (1') below the floodproofed level (e.g., a building constructed to the base flood level will be rated as 1 foot below that level).

+- b.
+All new construction and substantial improvement of nonresidential structures within AO zones shall: - (1) Have the lowest floor (including basement) elevated above the highest adjacent grade at least twenty four inches (24") higher than the depth number specified in feet on the FIRM; or - (2) Together with the attendant utility and sanitary facilities be completely floodproofed to that level to meet the floodproofing standard specified in subsection 17.88.060.B.3.a of this section. - 4.
+Manufactured Homes: All manufactured homes to be placed or substantially improved within zones A1-30, AH, and AE shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is twenty four inches (24") above the base flood elevation and be securely anchored to an adequately anchored foundation system in accordance with the provisions of subsection 17.88.060.A.1.b of this section.

+6. Critical Facilities: